ACMESDS/jsdb/README.md

 Non-select queries will broadcast a change to all clients if a where.ID is presented (and an emiitter was configured), and willjournal the change when jounalling is enabled.

+## Databases

+openv.attrs   Defines default ATTRIBUTES on startup.
+openv.hawks	 Queried for moderaters when journalling a dataset. openv.journal	Updated with changes when journalling enabled. openv.tracks	Updated when search tracking enabled. openv.locks	Updated when record locks used (e.g. using forms). app.X 	Scanned for tables that possess fulltext searchable fields.

 ## Examples